theaholtlund/hello-kubernetes/README.md

 ### Setup and Running Instructions

-1. Ensure minikube is running:
+1. Ensure Minikube is running:

 ```
 minikube start